 How is sleep apnea treated?

 Sleep apnea, or snoring in general, is usually associated with a high body mass index.
-In this way, “all patients who have apnea and a high rate of body fat, what will help them the most is to lose weight,” says Rodríguez.
+In this way, “all patients who have apnea and a high rate of body fat will help the most is to lose weight,” says Rodríguez.

 Together with Carlos O’Connor, the Sleep Unit has created a mobile application to promote oropharyngeal exercises.
 The app “airwaygym” thus offers a series of recommendations that help “Improve the muscles of the upper respiratory tract, which collapse due to apnea itself.”